obitec/dstack-tasks/docs/index.rst

 3. Run the doctor task to check if everything is okay::

     fab doctor

+    # Or test a command without executing it:
+    fab e dry manage

 4. Create a project.yml and/or .env file to configure your tasks::